quisquous/cactbot/README.md

 1. Start ACT.
 1. Start the WS Server via Plugins -> OverlayPlugin WSServer -> Stream/Local Overlay.

 If you're developing triggers for the cactbot repository, you can start a local development server via `npm run start` and load the overlay in Chrome via `http://127.0.0.1:8080/ui/raidboss/raidemulator.html?OVERLAY_WS=ws://127.0.0.1:10501/ws`

 If you're developing user triggers, you can load the overlay in Chrome via `https://quisquous.github.io/cactbot/ui/raidboss/raidemulator.html?OVERLAY_WS=ws://127.0.0.1:10501/ws`

+If you're trying to reproduce an issue, you can load the overlay in Chrome via `https://quisquous.github.io/cactbot/ui/raidboss/raidemulator.html`.
+You don't need the WS Server running in this case.

 Once you've got the overlay loaded, you can follow these instructions to use the emulator.